Edwin-Pau/MakeAQuiz/README.md

 Request body:
 ```
 {
-    questionData: "This is the question's data"
+    questionData: "This is the question's data",
+    correctAnswer: 0
 }
 ```